Wizard 101 game to enter China in TaoMee deal

-NEW YORK KingsIsle, the U.S. maker of the popular online game "Wizard 101," is coming to China through a partnership with TaoMee Holdings, a publicly traded Chinese company that runs websites for children.
+NEW YORK, Aug 17 KingsIsle, the U.S. maker of the popular online game "Wizard 101," is coming to China through a partnership with TaoMee Holdings TAOM.N, a publicly traded Chinese company that runs websites for children.

 Wizard 101, which lets players team in a Harry Potter-type world, had 20 million registered users last month in the United States, the company said.
 The game is free to download but the the Texas-based KingsIsle, relies on selling virtual items in the game and a $10 monthly subscription fee to make money.

 KingsIsle, which is privately held, is the latest U.S. video game company to enter China.
-Last month, social games maker Zynga said it was launching its first title in mainland China in a tie-up with Tencent Holdings.
+Last month, social games maker Zynga said it was launching its first title in mainland China in a tie-up with Tencent Holdings (0700.HK).

 Competition in China has become fierce, with rivals such as Tencent and NetEase.com taking big slices of the online games market.